Physics of Aberration rather than Special Relativity

-So far the aberration of radial fields has been discussed, nothing has been said about the physical significance of the aberration of uniform fields.
-We consider the motion of an electron in a uniform magnetic field {\bf H}.
-If the electron has no velocity component along the field, it moves along a circle in the plane perpendicular to the field.
-The electron moving in the field satisfies the equation $mv^2/r=e{\bf v}/c\times{\bf H}$, where the electron's velocity is denoted by {\bf v}.
 There would be an aberration of uniform magnetic field because of its finite propagation velocity.
-The apparent direction of the uniform magnetic field will be inclined at an angle of aberration from that given at the retarded time.
-The physics of the situation is reminiscent of the aberration of starlight, with the field replacing starlight and the electron replacing the Earth in its orbit.
-The angle between {\bf v} and {\bf H} must be $\pi/2-\alpha$, instead of being $\pi/2$, where $\alpha$ is the angle of aberration.
-The equation of motion is thus written $mv^2/r=(evH/c)\sin(\pi/2 - \alpha)$.
-From the relation in (1), then, we find the cyclotron frequency to be $(eH/mc)(1-v^2/c^2)^{1/2}$.
-This derivation of the relation for the cyclotron frequency from the point of view of aberration is exact.
+The physics of the situation is reminiscent of the aberration of starlight, where the field replaces starlight and the electron replaces the Earth in its orbit.
+The angle between {\bf v} and {\bf H} must be $\pi/2-\alpha$, instead of being $\pi/2$.
+The equation is written